making good progress.

-I teach first grade.
+I teach second grade.
 I make games.
-I am a new dad.
+I am a dad.

 Tastes like VVVVVV Award